 Fix pack dependencies

-Some fix packs require other fix packs to be installed first.
-If you attempt to install a fix pack that depends on another fix pack, the patching tool will notify you of this so you can go to the customer portal and obtain the fix pack dependency.
-Once all the necessary fix packs are available in the
+Some hotfix require a fix pack to be installed first.
+If you attempt to install a hotfix that depends on a fix pack, the Patching Tool notifies you of this so you can go to the customer portal and obtain the hotfix dependency.
+Once all the necessary patches are available in the

 Removing or reverting patches